 This one was cleared up pretty quickly by the financial experts.
-First by business journalist Matt Nippert, then followed up with submission by economist Sam Warburton.
+First by business journalist Matt Nippert, then followed up with a submission by economist Sam Warburton.

 The oil industry factors in the uncertainty of future events using a discount rate.
-This is way to factor in things that may alter value in the future.
+This is a way to factor in things that may alter the value in the future.
 This is normally high in the oil industry (around 10%) but MBIE used a very low value (3%) which effectively assumes that there is no risk in oil exploration.